 Happiness Strategy: Live in the Present

-In this fifth post on Dr. Sonia Lyubomirsky’s book The How of Happiness, I’ll look into the value of living in the present.
+In this fifth post on Dr. Sonja Lyubomirsky’s book The How of Happiness, I’ll look into the value of living in the present.
 According to Professors Matthew A Killingsworth and Daniel T. Gilbert of Harvard University, our minds wander 46.9% of our waking hours.
 Rather than focusing on what we’re doing, we’re ruminating about the past, contemplating the future, or fussing about situations that may not come to pass.
 And as it turns out, mind-wandering makes us unhappy.
 So, what can we do about it?

 girl in a state of flowPursue engaging activities.
 In his national bestselling book Flow: The Psychology of Optimal Experience, Dr. Mihaly Csíkszentmihályi advanced the thesis that people are happiest when they are so completely immersed in what they’re doing that they lose track of time.
 Such activities tend to be challenging and demand our full concentration while stretching our skills and expertise.
 We feel fully in control yet swept away by the current of activity.
 Such activities are deemed inherently pleasurable and worthy of repetition, albeit with ever-increasing demands on our abilities.
 Csíkszentmihályi notes: